MileHacker Logo

 The Camargue's climate patterns influence the landscape and your travel experience.
 Temperatures vary across seasons, and unique the wind can shape daily conditions.

 Rainfall in a Natural region in southern france is generally low.
 Most precipitation occurs during autumn and winter.
-Summers are very dry, with extended intervals of sunshine.
+Summers are very dry, with prolonged intervals of sunshine.
 Humidity can be high, particularly close to the étangs (lagoons), particularly during summer.
 This can make high temperatures seem more intense.

 Temperature Ranges

-• Spring (April-May): 15-20°C (59-68°F), comfortable for outdoor activities.
+• Spring (April-May): 15-20°C (59-68°F), suitable for outdoor activities.

 • Summer (June-August): 25-30°C (77-86°F) and above, often humid.

-• Autumn (September-October): 18-24°C (64-75°F), mild and pleasant.
+• Autumn (September-October): 18-24°C (64-75°F), gentle and pleasant.

 • Winter (November-March): 8-14°C (46-57°F), mild but can feel chilly.